gardener/documentation/website/documentation/getting-started/lifecycle/_index.md

 AutoUpdate for a machine image version will update all node pools to the latest supported version.
 Whenever a new version is set to `supported`, the cluster will pick it up during its next maintenance window.

-For K8s versions the mechanism is the same, it is just not applied to minor updates.
+For Kubernetes versions the mechanism is the same, it is just not applied to minor updates.
 This means that the cluster will be kept on the latest supported patch version of a specific minor version.

 In case a version used in a cluster expires, there is a force update during the next maintenance window.
 In a worst case scenario, 2 minor versions expire simultaneously.
 Then there will be two consecutive minor updates enforced.